alberto-montellano-tx/TheGreatPizza/README.md

 # TheGreatPizza
 An application that manages a Pizza menu for Test.

-Steps to run the project:
+Steps to run the project from Visual Studio:
 1. Re-Create the SQL server database, DB name = 'PizzaExample'.
-Execute script
+Execute script located at: PizzaExample\PizzaMenu\PizzaMenu\Database\DatabaseScript.sql
 2. Verify the ports your local apps (Client and API) are using to run.
 Edit Web.config at \PizzaExample\PizzaMenu\PizzaClient\Web.config to set the correct port number where API is running: <add key="ServiceUrl" value="http://localhost:49789/"></add>
+3. Press F5

 All the requirements have been accomplished.
 We are using the term 'Ingredient' instead of 'Topping'.